mdot2x3/tomato-plant-health-identifier/README.md

 ## Features

-- Upload or capture an image for prediction
+- Upload or capture an image for prediction (mobile-friendly: supports camera capture)
 - Select from sample images using a dropdown for quick testing
 - Predicts various tomato plant diseases and healthy status
 - Built with Flask and TensorFlow/Keras

-## Setup
+## Setup (Local)

 1. **Clone the repository:**